OlympusProject/GatheMobile/README.md

-# WarehouseApp
+# GatheApp
-mobile app for warehouse
+mobile app for Gathe